Research Methodology

 Signal Detection

-- Track funding rounds, product launches, and regulatory updates
+- Track relevant product launches, research releases, and regulatory updates

-- Flag contradictions between vendor claims and independent research
+- Record contradictions between vendor claims and independent evidence

 Deep Analysis